Provide Comfort and Hope to the Hurting with a Master’s in Pastoral Counseling

 Highlights of Studying Pastoral Counseling at Liberty University

-- Liberty is ranked in the top 1% of more than 2,100 online colleges and universities for academic quality, affordability, and accessibility by BestColleges.com — and ranked as the #2 online school in America by Niche.com.
+- Liberty is ranked in the top 1% of more than 2,100 online colleges and universities for academic quality, affordability, and accessibility by BestColleges.com — and one of the top 10 online schools in America by Niche.com.
 Earning your online Master of Arts in Pastoral Counseling degree from a nonprofit university with this kind of recognition will set you apart from others in your field.

 - Liberty is regionally accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC).